FixMyStreet support for Open311

 With request searches, it is also possible to search for agency_responsible to limit the requests to those sent to a single administration.
 The search term is the administration ID provided by MaPit.

-- list of services provided for WGS84 coordinate latitude 60 longitude 11
+- list of services provided for WGS84 coordinate latitude 60 longitude 11: XML or JSON

 The following search parameters can be used: